-Montgomery County Records
+Montgomery County Wills and Probate Records

 Montgomery County Court House.
 Montgomery County was created from Washington County by an Act of the General Assembly approved Dec.
 19, 1793 and was named after General Richard Montgomery (1736-1776) of the Continental Army, who was mortally wounded on Dec.
 31, 1775 during the Battle of Quebec.
 Portions of Montgomery County were used to create the following counties: Tattnall (1801), Emanuel (1812), Dodge (1870), Toombs (1905), Wheeler (1912), and Treutlen (1918).
 The first court was held at the residence of William Neal until a courthouse and jail could be erected.
 An act of Feb.
 8, 1797 provided that the courthouse, jail, and other county business be held at the plantation of Arthur Lott, which was designated the county seat of Montgomery County.
 Research Emanuel County with Montgomery County.